rveres/personal_website/src/pages/pages/2015-05-01---about/index.md

 ## What am I up to now?
 Well, honestly, a lot of things.
 But here's a glance.

-Currently, I'm helping to build [Tour](https://tourapp.co/), a cool new travel app that makes planning your next trip a lot easier.
+Currently, **I'm helping to build [Tour](https://tourapp.co/)**, a cool new travel app that makes planning your next trip a lot easier.
 I highly recommend you check it out.

 Besides that, I'm always jumping around with projects, which you can check out on my [GitHub](https://github.com/thedeveloper733) or on the [projects](/projects) page.
 Right now, however, I'm mainly focused on applying Machine Learning to biology.